Session_07: The MLA Academic Essay: Research Questions

-Summary: We learned more about and formatting Modern Language Association (MLA) Works Cited.
-Then, collaboratively, we made sure you know more about the steps of the research process, the key terms of academic writing, narrowing down a research topic, finding reliable and solid research material, and taking useful notes.
-We also carefully considered and followed the activities of Alex Essay Writing Tool, steps 4 -6.
+Summary: The students learned more about Modern Language Association (MLA) formatting and MLA Works Cited.
+Then, collaboratively, the class confirmed the steps of the research process, the key terms of academic writing, narrowing down a research topic, finding reliable and solid research material, and taking useful notes.
+The students also carefully considered and followed the activities of Alex Essay Writing Tool, steps 4 -6.

 Alex Essay Writing Tool Step 04 – Parts of your essay